-This tax season will see the ATO specifically targeting extreme or inappropriate deductions made by rental property owners.
+This tax season will see rental property deduction changes as the ATO specifically targets extreme or inappropriate rental deductions made by rental property owners.

 While it is not uncommon to make some mistakes when claiming rental deductions, it is necessary for taxpayers with rental property interests to get their deductions and expense claims right to avoid facing harsh and costly penalties.
 Last year, the ATO contacted more than 350,000 taxpayers about omissions and errors in their returns.

-This 2015-16 financial year will see the ATO increasing its focus on four main problem areas where rental property owners are incorrectly, whether by error or design, claiming deductions that don’t necessarily suit their circumstances.
-These include:
+This 2015-16 financial year will see the ATO increasing its focus on four main problem areas where rental property owners are incorrectly, whether by error or design claiming deductions that don’t necessarily suit their circumstances.
+These four rental property deduction changes will have significant impact to property investors Australia wide.

 Claiming excessive deductions

-The ATO recently amended deductions claimed for a holiday home.
+One of the pillars of rental property deduction changes that the ATO has made relate to holiday homes.
 Deductions may only be claimed for the periods when the holiday house property was rented out, or when it was genuinely available for rent.
 Deductions should also be limited to the amount of income earned by the property owner when the property is rented out below the market rate to family or friends.

 Partners splitting income and deductions